Salmon Teriyaki Is Easier To Make Than You Think!

 Teriyaki Salmon is a delicious and flavorful dish that is perfect any night of the week, particularly when we’re pressed for time.
 It’s got just two ingredients: fresh salmon and homemade teriyaki sauce.
 The sauce is sweet, yet savory and gives the salmon a rich and complex flavor.
-Our choice to broil the salmon filets ensures that they stay tender, moist, and flaky without overcooking.
-In fact, we use this same cooking method for our Miso Salmon.
+My choice to broil the salmon filets ensures that they stay tender, moist, and flaky without overcooking.
+In fact, I use this same cooking method for my Miso Salmon.

-We like to serve teriyaki salmon over noodles or in rice bowls with our favorite roasted or sautéed veggies.
-It’s quick, easy, and healthy.
+I like to serve teriyaki salmon over noodles or in rice bowls with our favorite roasted or sautéed veggies.
+It’s quick, easy, and so flavorful.
 A forever weeknight dinner favorite!

 Be sure to check out all of our easy seafood recipes.
 If you love this one, definitely give our Honey Garlic Salmon or this Chili & Bourbon Glazed Salmon (both 20 minute meals!) a try next.
 Or, if you love the flavors here, give our Baked Chicken Teriyaki a try.